tmtsoftware/csw/docs/src/main/commons/create-component.md

 When a command is received by a component, the Top Level Actor will call the `validateCommand` hook of `ComponentHandlers`.
 Component developers are expected to perform appropriate validation of command, whether it is valid to execute, and return a `CommandResponse`.
 The `CommandResponse` returned from this hook will be sent back to sender directly by `csw-framework`.

-The logic in `validateCommand` hook can used to handle commands of various durations.
+The logic in `validateCommand` hook can be used to handle commands of various durations.
 If the command can be executed immediately, then the component developer can return a final response directly in the validation step using a `CompletedWithResult` command response.
 This should be only used for commands that require a very small amount of time to execute.
 If the command will take longer, then component developer should return an intermediate response `Accepted`